 The Institute for Sustainability is collaborating with the Mission Resource Conservation District to provide tools, information, and training for citizens to maximize the carbon sequestration demonstration of their landscape systems.

-The Institute for Sustainability is collaborating with American Indian Studies, Facilities and Planning, and the Tatavium Land Conservancy to design programming, landscapes, and community spaces that reflect and incorporate Tatavium traditional ecological knowledge.
-This project will include new planting but also direct connections off campus with the Tatavium tribe.
+The Institute for Sustainability is collaborating with American Indian Studies, Facilities and Planning, and the Tataviam Land Conservancy to design programming, landscapes, and community spaces that reflect and incorporate Tataviam traditional ecological knowledge.
+This project will include new planting but also direct connections off campus with the Tataviam tribe.

 This collaboration seeks to reimagine the SCEG through a series of public art installations, an "environmental arts" maker space, new instructional signs, and community art spaces.